NatthakornS/multimodal_with_test/README.md

 # Multimodal Representation

+This code is use for test the test dataset so you should have the model that had been trained before.
 Code for Making Sense of Vision and Touch. https://sites.google.com/view/visionandtouch

 Code written by: Matthew Tan, Michelle Lee, Peter Zachares, Yuke Zhu
+## Recommended System
+* Ubuntu 18.04.6 LTS
+* python 3.6.9
+* install dependencies from requirements below

 ## requirements
 `pip install -r requirements.txt`